 What are Inseam Pockets?

-Inseam pockets are medium-sized pockets hidden in the side seams of dresses, pants and skirts.
-They are not obvious unless you put your hands inside them making them a sleek and flattering option for all garments.
-Inseam pockets are large enough to put your hands inside, making them perfect for hiding a tissue, small purse or phone.
+Inseam pockets are medium-sized pockets hidden in the side seams of dresses, pants, and skirts.
+They are not obvious unless you put your hands inside them, making them a sleek and flattering option for all garments.
+Inseam pockets are large enough to put your hands inside, making them perfect for hiding a tissue, small purse, or phone.

-Inseam Pockets Pattern
+Free Inseam Pockets Pattern

 Don't forget to measure the test square is correct and if you need printing help, read my article on how to print PDF patterns.